beanvalidation/beanvalidation.org/proposals/BVAL-241.md

 Note that declaring these constraints does not automatically cause their validation when the concerned methods are invoked.
 It's the responsibility of an integration layer to trigger the validation of the constraints using a method interceptor, dynamic proxy or similar.
 See chapter ... for more details.

-Tip: In order to use constraint annotations for method parameters, their element type must be `ELEMENTTYPE.METHOD`.
+Tip: In order to use constraint annotations for method parameters, their element type must be `ELEMENT_TYPE.METHOD`.
 All built-in constraints support this element type and it's considered a best practice to do the same for custom constraints also if they are not primarily intended to be used as parameter constraints.

+> Emmanuel: is it `METHOD` really or is it more `PARAMETER`?
+Or both more likely.
+Likewise, `CONSTRUCTOR` might be considered
+> as well

 #### Cross-parameter constraints ([BVAL-232](https://hibernate.onjira.com/browse/BVAL-232)) <a id="cross_parameter"></a>

 *DISCUSSION: There are several options for implementing cross-parameter constraints.
 I feel rather unsure about which one to pursue, likely I'd prefer to provide #3 and #4. #2 seems obvious at first but has actually more disadvantages compared to #3.*

+> Emmanuel: I like options #3 as well, it feels the most natural.
+But it has the major drawback of not being able to write
+> generic cross parameter validations.
+Say I have a `@Causal(first=1, second=3)` (param position).
+I can't implement it.
+> Should we offer both approaches #3 and #2?

 ##### Option 1: Don't support cross-parameter constraints